 An Amazing Migratory Phenomenon

 Every year 100 million Monarch butterflies make an extraordinary journey, some of them traveling all the way from Canada to the Transvolcanic Mountains in Mexico, where they will spend the winter.
 In the spring they will mate and head north once again.
-The female will fly until she locates a patch of milkweed (Asclepius), then lays her eggs and dies.
+The female will fly until she locates a patch of milkweed (Asclepias), then lays her eggs and dies.

 These eggs will develop through the larva and pupae stage until the newly emerged adults will fly further north to a new patch of milkweed and lay their eggs.
 This process continues until the Monarch is again spread throughout the U. S. and Canada.
 This continues through the spring and summer, generation after generation of Monarchs looking for milkweed and laying their eggs.
 In the fall, however, Monarchs do not mate, but instead begin the amazing journey south.